Bared to You: Media

 In April 2013, HeroesAndHeartbreakers.com broke the news that Day's Crossfire series had been optioned for television adaptation.
 Lions Gate Entertainment secured the rights.
 Kevin Beggs, President of the Lionsgate Television Group, confirmed the acquisition on August 5, 2013 in a press release.
 Lionsgate TV Executive Vice President Chris Selak, who will oversee development for the studio, said, "The Crossfire series is an incredible property and it is a thrill to bring it to Lionsgate.
 Sylvia has created an enduring, sexy and edgy story, and we're looking forward to working with her to create a show that both excites and connects with audiences as her books have done."
-Although, Lionsgate optioned the rights to the Crossfire saga in 2013 and renewed the option twice, in 2016 and after three years of development, Day declined to option again.
-In 2019, the option was acquired by a different studio for development as a television series.
-The project is in active development, with Day executive producing.
+Although, Lionsgate optioned the rights to the Crossfire Saga in 2013 and renewed the option twice, Day declined to option again after three years of development.
+In 2019, the option was acquired by a different studio for development as a television series with Day executive producing.
+After two years of development, the studio was unable to find a screenwriter and the rights reverted to Day.
+In 2022, Crossfire was optioned by a third studio with Day executive producing.
+When Day reviewed a script that deviated considerably from the story in the novels, she reverted the rights and the project is again available to option.

 Erotic Trend in 2012

-Some news sources have commented on the similar marketing strategies used with the Crossfire series and Fifty Shades trilogy, with The Daily Beast remarking that Berkley marketed the book as a "Fifty Shades clone, down to its gray book jacket featuring a pair of cuff links and the tagline: “He possessed me and obsessed me."
-Both series are published by Penguin Random House.

-The global success of both Crossfire and Fifty Shades spurred a wave of erotic releases in 2012, with many imitating the two series' content and packaging, but, as The Guardian noted, "other houses' efforts made little impact."
+The Crossfire Saga quintet and the Fifty Shades trilogy have very different core themes and character dynamics, but both series were published by Penguin Random House and both became massive global successes at the same time, spurring a wave of erotic releases and reissues in 2012.
+Many publishing houses imitated the two series' erotic content and packaging, but as The Guardian noted, "other houses' efforts made little impact."